 Portfolio managed by Daisy Winner

-Much about the current Coronavirus pandemic is still extremely uncertain.
+Much about the current coronavirus pandemic is still extremely uncertain.
 How many more will be infected?
 What are the effective treatments?
 When will it end?
 However, one of its most pernicious vectors – misinformation – has rapidly come to light.
 Just as the virus has infected millions of people, so too have a litany of conspiracy theories, myths, and tropes infected our media and information ecosystems.
 Consequently, this misinformation is shaping people’s behavior offline and impacting health outcomes.
-An April 2020 study on the influence of coronavirus media coverage analyzed two popular Fox News cable programs and found that for counties with greater viewership of the program that downplayed the threat of the coronavirus, there were greater numbers of COVID-19 cases and deaths, demonstrating the harmful impact of misinformation.
+An April 2020 study on the influence of coronavirus media coverage analyzed two popular Fox News cable programs, one of which downplayed the threat of the coronavirus.
+The study found that counties with greater viewership of that program reported greater numbers of COVID-19 cases and deaths, demonstrating the harmful impact of misinformation.

-While the current pandemic has brought into sharp focus the threat of misinformation, its spread and impact should come at no surprise as this phenomena did not begin with Coronavirus nor will it end with it.
-Rather, it is part of a long history of psychological, social, economic, technological, and political dynamics and is the latest expression of enduring myths and conspiracies that are reframed to fit current contexts.
+While the current pandemic has brought the threat of misinformation into sharp focus, its spread and impact should come as no surprise; this phenomena did not begin with coronavirus nor will it end with it.
+Rather, misinformation is part of a long history of psychological, social, economic, technological, and political dynamics, and is the latest expression of enduring myths and conspiracies that are reframed to fit current contexts.

-Yet what is new is our contemporary information and media ecosystems which have fundamentally changed the way information is produced, communicated, and distributed.
-By building on technologies and digital networks transforming and expanding at unparalleled speed while exploiting current socio-political conditions, misinformation has been allowed to fester.
+Yet what is new is our contemporary information and media ecosystems, which have fundamentally changed the way information is produced, communicated, and distributed.
+By building on technologies and digital networks that are transforming and expanding at unparalleled speed, while simultaneously exploiting current socio-political conditions, misinformation has been allowed to fester.
 And while our offline and online lives become evermore intertwined, misinformation has the power to influence our decisions and behavior.

-Both the acute Coronavirus misinformation crisis and enduring trends like the anti-vaccination movement make clear that expert opinion and face has little influence on our individual attitudes, beliefs, and behavior.
-Public health rapidly needs to adjust to the realities of our information and media ecosystems, misinformation, and their significance to health around the world.
+Both the acute coronavirus misinformation crisis and enduring trends like the anti-vaccination movement make clear that expert opinion and fact has little influence on our individual attitudes, beliefs, and behavior.
+Public health needs to rapidly adjust to the realities of our information and media ecosystems, misinformation, and their significance to health around the world.

 As an interdisciplinary center with a global scope, Harvard Global Health Institute (HGHI) has a unique ability to leverage diverse expertise to support rigorous academic research and produce real-world impact.
-We are dedicated to improving our understanding of the complex web of conduits that breed health misinformation, examining the downstream consequences on our offline lives, and what we can do to improve the health information ecosystem.
-To achieve this, HGHI focuses on four key functions: Research, Translation, Interventions, and Collaboration.
+We are dedicated to improving our understanding of the complex web of conduits that breed health misinformation, examining the downstream consequences on our offline lives, and determining what we can do to improve the health information ecosystem.
+To achieve this, HGHI focuses on four key functions: Collaboration, Research, Translation, and Interventions.

 HGHI convenes researchers, policymakers, technologists, and journalists to foster the collaboration needed to strengthen the research landscape and offer meaningful solutions.
 By breaking down disciplinary silos and integrating voices from all disciplines, backgrounds, and geographies, we aim to build a coalition of experts to uncover unique insights that can meaningfully inform solutions.